PLANNING SOME AMAZING ZURICH DAY TRIPS

-- Luxury Hotels in Zurich: Zurich has some great luxury hotels which are amazing to get spoiled and enjoy life.
+- Luxury: Zurich has some great luxury hotels which are amazing to get spoiled and enjoy life.
 Baur au Lac is one of the best-rated luxury hotels close to the city center.

-- Mid-Range Hotels in Zurich: Arlette am Hauptbahnhof is one of the best-rated mid-range hotels close to the city center.
+- Mid-Range: Arlette am Hauptbahnhof is one of the best-rated mid-range hotels close to the city center.

-- Budget Hotels in Zurich: Warning, there are not many budget hotels in Zurich.
+- Budget: Warning, there are not many budget hotels in Zurich.
 This one is a good-rated hostel in Zurich.
 I stayed there on one of my recent trips without my dog, and I think it offers good value for money.